turanct/immutio-buzz/README.md

 Usage
 -----------------------------

-Installing it is easy, just require `turanct/immutio` as a dependency in your `composer.json` file.
+Installing it is easy, just require `turanct/immutio-buzz` as a dependency in your `composer.json` file.
+It will automatically require the base package for you.

 ```json
 {